rpicard/explore-flask/6-advanced_patterns_for_views_and_routing.md

 float: like int but for floating point values

-path: like the default but accepts slashes
+path: like string but accepts slashes

 ### Customer converters